elaaatif/NLP-Creation-of-BERT-LSTM-BILSTM-for-Arabic-news-Dataset/README.md

 7. **Article_correction**: Any corrections of the article content if the article was fake(if availble).

 ### Preprocessing
-Before merging the datasets, several preprocessing steps were applied to ensure consistency and ease of merging.
-This included translating topic names and labels, as well as standardizing punctuation and synonyms across different datasets.
-Additionally, some datasets required merging to consolidate related information into a single file.
+Before using the dataset, several preprocessing steps were applied to ensure consistency and ease of usage.
+This included translating topic names and labels, as well as standardizing punctuation and synonyms across different instances of the dataset.
+Additionally, some instances required dropping them to make the final data reliable.

 # Developed Models